Lumberjack: Popular culture

 "Nätti-Jussi" ("Pretty-John") was a legendary Finnish forest laborer and lumberjack.
 The stories told by Nätti made him a very famous figure, particularly in Lapland.

 In popular culture, the stereotypical lumberjack is a strong, burly, usually bearded man who lives to brave the natural environment.
 He is depicted as wearing suspenders, a long-sleeved plaid flannel shirt, and heavy spiked caulk boots, and is often characterized as having a voracious appetite, especially for flapjacks.
 He works by cutting down trees with either an axe or with the help of another lumberjack and a crosscut saw, as opposed to the modern chainsaw.

+The Portland Timbers of Major League Soccer have had two men portraying lumberjack "mascots" in their franchise history: Jim Serrill, AKA "Timber Jim", NASL: 1978–1981/USL: 2001–2008, as well as Joe Webber ("Timber Joey"), who took over for Serrill later in 2008, continuing after the team entered MLS in 2011, and remaining in that role, cutting logs after goals scored by the team at its longtime home of Providence Park, ever since then.

 Folklore

 The most famous depiction of a lumberjack in folklore is Paul Bunyan.
 Several towns claim to have been Paul Bunyan's home and have constructed statues of Bunyan and his blue ox "Babe".

-Known for their many exploits, many real life loggers have become renowned for their extraordinary strength, intuition, and knowledge of the woods.
 Men such as Jigger Johnson, the Maine woodsman who supposedly kicked knots off frozen logs barefooted, and Joseph Montferrand (better known as Big Joe Mufferaw), the French-Canadian known for his physical prowess and desire to protect the French-speaking logger, have been celebrated as folk heroes throughout North America, and have contributed to the myths of the lumberjack.